logzio/logz-docs/_source/user-guide/users/single-sign-on/azure_marketplace_liftr.md

 ---

 Logz.io offers an integration for SSO with Azure Marketplace++.
-This topic provides guidance for admins on how to set up SSO for the Logz.io-Azure AD integration, for users who will access Logz.io resources via the Microsoft Azure/Liftr Marketplace++.
+This topic provides guidance for admins on how to set up SSO for the Logz.io-Azure AD integration, for users who will access Logz.io resources via the Microsoft Azure Liftr/Marketplace++.

 ### Benefits
 The advantages of providing your users access to the Logz.io Azure resource via SSO: